The Simple Guide to Creatine

 What is it?

-The most common form being Creatine monohydrate, it is a combination of amino acids naturally found in the body as well as dietary sources such as meat and fish.
+The most common form is Creatine monohydrate.
+It is a combination of amino acids naturally found in the body and dietary sources such as meat and fish.

 How does it work?

-Before we get on to what Creatine does it helps to have some background knowledge to it’s role in muscle contraction.
+Before we get on to what Creatine does, it helps to have some background knowledge of its role in muscle contraction.

-At this point we probably have enough energy released to provide action for about 4-6 seconds, this is not much time at all and therefore ATP needs to be regenerated from it’s now broken down form of ADP (Adenosine Di-phosphate) back into ATP, this happens in a fraction of a second.
-This is achieved by the utilization of 3 pathways, one of these pathways uses Creatine Phosphate as the energy source to regenerate ADP into ATP.
+At this point, we probably have enough energy released to provide action for about 4-6 seconds.
+This is not much time at all, and therefore, ATP needs to be regenerated from its now broken-down form of ADP (Adenosine Diphosphate) back into ATP.
+This happens in a fraction of a second.
+The utilisation of 3 pathways achieves this.
+One of these pathways uses Creatine Phosphate as the energy source to regenerate ADP into ATP.

-Creatine is simply a high energy molecule that regenerates ADP to ATP, this is used in order to regenerate ADP to ATP, this all happens while slower metabolic pathways (the other two pathways used for regeneration of ADP to ATP) are adapting to the increase demand.
-Our muscles actually store more Creatine Phosphate than ATP and coupled together the stores of ATP and the almost instant regeneration of ATP with Creatine Phosphate allows for maximum muscle power for around 15 seconds, enough to complete a hard set of 6-8 bench presses.
+Creatine is simply a high-energy molecule that regenerates ADP to ATP.
+This all happens while slower metabolic pathways (the other two pathways used for regeneration of ADP to ATP) are adapting to the increased demand.
+Our muscles actually store more Creatine Phosphate than ATP, and coupled together, the stores of ATP and the almost instant regeneration of ATP with Creatine Phosphate allow for maximum muscle power for around 15 seconds, enough to complete a hard set of 6-8 bench presses.

 What Does it Do?